ludocode/onramp/docs/virtual-machine.md

 Additionally, the VM must provide some amount of free memory to the program.
 Programs typically divide the free memory region into a [heap](https://en.wikipedia.org/w/index.php?title=Heap_(programming)) and a [stack](https://en.wikipedia.org/wiki/Call_stack).
 The heap starts at the beginning of the free memory region; the stack starts at the end and grows down.
 The start of the free memory region is therefore called the [heap start address](#heap-start-address) in the process info table, and the initial value of the stack pointer `rsp` is the end of the free memory region.

-If the VM implements the [`alloc` syscall](#alloc), the free memory region can be very small (as little as 128 bytes, even for bootstrapping.)
+If the VM implements the [`alloc` syscall](#alloc), the free memory region can be very small (as little as 128 bytes.)
 The program will request additional memory via `alloc`.
-If the VM does not implement `alloc`, it must provide a large amount of memory (ideally as much memory as possible) up front in one contiguous block.a
+If the VM does not implement `alloc`, it must provide a large amount of memory (ideally as much memory as possible) up front in one contiguous block.

+(WARNING: the `alloc` syscall is not fully specified yet and no Onramp programs use it.)

 The total amount of memory required depends on the program being run.
 16 MiB is a reasonable default for the initial program memory.
 (This needs to be updated later with requirements for bootstrapping and for compiling and running various programs.)